GHlacour/NISE_2017/README.md

 # NISE_2017
 This is the current development version of a quantum classical package for calculating coherent multidimensional spectra (as FTIR, SFG, 2DIR, 2DES, 2DSFG, and F-2DES).
+# General Description
+The NISE3.1 code was developed by Thomas la Cour Jansen.
+Please, cite the appropriate references [1–5] when publishing work using this code.
+The code allows the calculation of the linear absorption,linear dichroism, sum-frequency generation, two-dimensional spectra (IR,UVvis, and SFG), population transfer, exciton diffusion and integrated anisotropy using the full nonadiabatic semi-classical numerical integration of the Schrödinger equation approach [2] and the sparse matrix optimization approach [4].
+The code allows treating spectra of diverse systems involving intra- and intermolecular energy transfer [1,3,6–8], non-Gaussian dynamics [9, 10], surfaces [5], and chemical exchange [11].
+This manual is not intended as an introduction to two-dimensional spectroscopy.
+The user is directed to the references including recent reviews [2,12–15] and books for more information [16–18].
+The code use wavenumbers for frequencies and times are femtoseconds.
+The transition dipoles and transition polarizabilities may be given in any desired units.
+This version has OpenMP implementation for parallel use for all 2D methods.
+Feedback on the program and the manual are welcome via e-mail: t.l.c.jansen@rug.nl.
+Change in the code is allowed, but on own risk, and should be reported clearly in publications.
+Redistribution of the code must happen in accordance with the license.
+# References
+1. T. L. C. Jansen and J. Knoester.
+J. Phys.
+Chem.
+B, 110:22910–22916, (2006).
+2. T. L. C. Jansen and J. Knoester.
+Acc.
+Chem.
+Res., 42(9):1405–1411, (2009).
+3. T. L. C. Jansen, B. M. Auer, M. Yang and J. L. Skinner.
+J. Chem.
+Phys., 132:224503, (2010).
+4. C. Liang and T. L. C. Jansen.
+J. Chem.
+Theory Comput., 8:1706–1713, (2012).
+5. C. Liang, M. Louhivuori, S. J. Marrink, T. L. C. Jansen and J. Knoester.
+J. Phys.
+Chem.
+Lett., 4:448–452, (2013).
+6. D. Cringus, T. L. C. Jansen, M. S. Pshenichnikov and D. A. Wiersma.
+J. Chem.
+Phys., 127:084507, (2007).
+7. T. L. C. Jansen and J. Knoester.
+Biophys.
+J., 94:1818–1825, (2008).
+8. A. G. Dijkstra, T. l.
+C. Jansen and J. Knoester.
+J. Phys.
+Chem.
+A, 114:7315–7320, (2010).
+9. T. L. C. Jansen, D. Cringus and M. S. Pshenichnikov.
+J. Phys.
+Chem.
+A, 113:6260, (2009).
+10. S. Roy, M. S. Pshenichnikov and T. L. C. Jansen.
+J. Phys.
+Chem.
+B, 115:5431–5440, (2011).
+11. T. L. C. Jansen and J. Knoester.
+J. Chem.
+Phys., 127:234502, (2007).
+12. P. Hamm, M. H. Lim and R. M. Hochstrasser.
+J. Phys.
+Chem.
+B, 102:6123–6138, (1998).
+13. R. M. Hochstrasser.
+Chem.
+Phys., 266(2-3):273–284, (2001).
+14. M. Cho.
+Chem.
+Rev., 108:1331, (2008).
+15. S. Mukamel.
+Annu.
+Rev. Phys.
+Chem., 51:691, (2000).
+16. M. Cho.
+Two-dimensional Optical Spectroscopy.
+CRC Press, Boca Raton, 2009.
+17. S. Mukamel.
+Principles of Nonlinear Optical Spectroscopy.
+Oxford University Press, New York, 1995.
+18. P. Hamm and M. T. Zanni.
+Concepts and Methods of 2D Infrared Spectroscopy.
+Cambridge University Press, Cambridge, 2011.